From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors: Acknowledgements

 \section{Acknowledgements}

-We would like to thank all members at ByteDance Seed Robotics team for their support throughout this project.
-We also want to extend our gratitude to Wenke Xia for his essential assistance with the robotic hardware setup and to Hang Li for his leadership of this team.
+We would like to thank all members at ByteDance Seed Robotics team for their continuous support throughout this project.
+We also want to extend our gratitude to Wenke Xia for his essential assistance with the robotic hardware setup, to Haosong Peng for his valuable discussions, and to Hang Li for his leadership of this team.